ManitK/SimpleShell/README.md

 # CSE231-Assignments
-Private Repository for all assignments submitted in CSE231-Operating Systems course by Manit Kaushik (2022277) and Akshit Gupta (2022058) in Monsoon Semester 2023-24.
+Private Repository for all assignments submitted as part CSE231-Operating Systems course taken by Manit Kaushik (2022277) and Akshit Gupta (2022058) during Monsoon Semester 2023-24.